viz404/viz404/README.md

 ### Glad to see you here!
-I am an entry level web developer with a passion for creating visually appealing and functional websites .I have a strong understanding of HTML, CSS, and JavaScript, and I am always looking to learn new technologies and techniques to improve my skills .I am a quick learner and thrive in collaborative environments.
+I am an entry level web developer with a passion for creating visually appealing and functional websites .I have a strong understanding of JavaScript, React, HTML and CSS, and I am always looking to learn new technologies and techniques to improve my skills .I am a quick learner and thrive in collaborative environments.

 <br/>